 We run taster sessions for non-members and fun based training sessions for our Junior members so they can develop their confidence in sailing through a mixture of training and lots of games, all led by RYA qualified instructors.
 We have a great range of youth boats to try out - Oppies, Teras, Toppers, Picos and Fevas

 Once children got the basics they can join the Saturday morning club for to improve skills and enjoy 'time on the water'.
 And once the racing bug bites, there's our Tera Squad, competing at regional and national level.

-Most Saturday mornings starting on 18th April 2020, for members who can tack, gybe, sail a triangular course and have successfully completed a capsize recovery.
-Please be changed, with oats rigged and ready for a prompt start at 10 am.
+Would take place most Saturday mornings for members who can tack, gybe, sail a triangular course and have successfully completed a capsize recovery.
+You would need to be changed, with boats rigged and ready for a prompt start at 10 am.